 Liters, Gallons, And Brake Specific Fuel Consumption

 Fuel pumps are rated in either liters or gallons per hour.
 One U.S. gallon is equivalent to 3.785 liters or 231 cubic inches.
 You can round up to 3.8 liters for most calculations.
 One liter is then equal to approximately 0.26 U.S. gallons.
-Brake Specific Fuel Consumption (BSFC) is a ratio of how much power an engine produces compared to the amount of fuel used.
+Brake Specific Fuel Consumption (BSFC) is the ratio of how much power an engine produces compared to the amount of fuel used.
 The rating is often measured in kilowatts per hour.

 Calculating The Size Of Fuel Pumps